TheThingsIndustries/lorawan-stack-docs/doc/content/reference/adr/_index.md

 }
 ```

-Now check that the changes are made.
+We can now check that the changes are made.

 ```bash
 ttn-lw-cli dev get app1 eui-1231231231231231 --mac-settings